slowernews/wisdom-tldr/FAQ.md

 #### What's the milestone for this project?

 This project will never be complete.
+I plan to polish it during my lifetime.

-It started formally in 2016 (but lived outside Github at least a couple of years) and it'll be polished during my lifetime.
+I actively research it since 2014 but formally (on a Github repository) it started in 2016.
 At the time of writing, Wisdom TLDR Guide has 5 chapters and 84 sections.
-Spending 10 minutes per month researching or updating each section seems underwhelming, still it accrues - easily - to two full-time workdays.
+Spending 10 minutes per month researching or updating each section seems underwhelming, still it accrues - easily - to two workdays.